How to fight the fear of failure and find your way to success

 I don’t think so.

-Have any of your friends done so?
+Have any of your friends do so?

 But have you ever seen people smiling, being successful, and enjoying their life?

-Nowadays, our social networks accounts are full of those things.
+Nowadays, our social network accounts are full of those things.
 Happy times, smiling faces, big parties.
 But seeing others enjoying their life shouldn’t make you feel bad for yourself.
 On the contrary, you should be more motivated to keep going, seeking your dream life.

 The problem here is that you observe others through the wrong eyes.
 Usually, you don’t know most of the people you follow, but you believe them as if you did.
 And not to be suspicious, but most of the time, everything they say isn’t worth a penny without proof.

 Not necessarily because it is false, but because they aren’t showing you the entire success process.
 You are not witnessing the hidden fatigue, but only the unbelievable results, so there’s nothing that you can learn from it.